 From this modified plank position, perform 10 pushups by lowering your chest to the ground and then pushing the ground away to return to the starting position.
 Modified pushups allow you to gradually increase the intensity of the move and challenge your balance — slowly working your way up to the plank.

 Move from your hands down to your forearms and straighten your legs so that you are now balancing on your toes in a low-plank position.
 Hold this for 10 seconds, release.
 Repeat two more times.

 Run through this sequence, gradually increasing the time you hold each position until you feel ready to attempt a full plank.
-When you do, start slow.
-Hold a full plank for 10 seconds and then break.
-Steadily work your way up to longer intervals, but make sure to dial it back if you feel your back arching.
+When you do, start slow, holding the full plank for just 10 seconds and steadily working your way up to longer intervals.